fchmainy/docs/vroTraining/labs/Task3: Create your custom workflow.rst

    :align: center

-..
-Choose Value for loadBalancingMode and enter round-robin  (This will be the default load balancing algorithm used)

-..
-Choose Value for partition and enter Common  (This will force all objects created by CustomWF1 to be put in the Common partition)
+*Choose Value for loadBalancingMode and enter round-robin  (This will be the default load balancing algorithm used)* *Choose Value for partition and enter Common  (This will force all objects created by CustomWF1 to be put in the Common partition)*

-Select Input for monitor, name and bigip  (scroll down for the last 2)
+Select Input for monitor, name and bigip  (scroll down for the last 2) :

 .. image:: ../images/image027.png
    :scale: 25 %